-Neck pain can make it difficult to function normally, as your neck plays an important part in everyday movement.
-If it extends from your neck to your shoulders, is painful and can be debilitating.
-If your neck pain is preventing you from doing daily tasks comfortably, like sitting up straight in your chair at work or causing you to tilt your head down to tie your shoes, physical therapy, chiropractic care, acupuncture, massage therapy, assisted stretching, and personal training can help you get back to your normal, pain-free function.
-The American Physical Therapy Association (APTA) estimates that one-third of the population will experience neck pain in any given year.
-It can worsen if left untreated, and in severe cases, surgery may even be required.
-However, there is some good news: many people find neck apin relief with the help of therapy every year!
+Neck pain can make it difficult to function normally because your neck plays an important role in everyday movement.
+If your neck pain is preventing you from doing daily tasks comfortably, like sitting up straight in your chair at work or causing you to tilt your head down to tie your shoes, physical therapy, chiropractic care, acupuncture, massage therapy, assisted stretching, and personal training can help you get back to your normal, pain-free lifestyle.
+Evidently, the American Physical Therapy Association (APTA) estimates that 1/3 of the population experiences neck pain in any given year.
+Additionally, it can worsen if left untreated, and in severe cases, surgery may even be required.
+However, there is some good news: many people find neck pain relief with the help of therapy every year!

-Our Midland and Freeland, MI clinics are dedicated to providing you with the help you need to relieve your neck pain.
+Our Midland and Freeland, MI clinics are dedicated to providing you with the help you need for neck pain relief.
 Make an appointment with Midland Sports Rehab or Freeland Sports Rehab today to get started on the path toward recovery!

 Common Symptoms You May Be Experiencing

 Neck pain typically runs from the base of a person’s skull to the top of their shoulder blades and settles in the back of the neck.
 Pain can vary in severity, from a constant dull ache to sharp and stabbing pains.
 Pain in the neck can sometimes include these additional symptoms:

 - Discomfort and pain when remaining in the same position for too long